nathan-weinberg/ace/README.md

 # ACE - Archived Contact Engine

 ## Purpose
-ACE is a simple text-based CLI program designed to display and manipulate contact data.
+ACE is a text-based CLI program designed to display and manipulate contact data.
+It aims to provide a simple but intutive interface combined with precision relational database control.

 ### Features
 - Search for contacts with specific affiliations